nightmareartist/warhammer-community-rss/README.md

 # Warhammer Community RSS

 I am a big fan of both Warhammer and RSS.
 Warhammer Community website team decided to remove RSS a while ago.
 I even contacted GW about it, but I was told that there is no plan to bring the feature back.
 In the true spirit of a heretek I've decided to make my own solution.
-This is a simple Python script that crawls the Warhammer Community website and generates an RSS feed from the latest news articles.
+This is a simple Python script that crawls the Warhammer Community website and generates a RSS feed from the latest news articles.

 ## Requirements